Mentorship Pair Shares Insight into Christian Union's Alumni Program

 by Christian union america

-Part of Christian Union’s mission is to transition alumni into the workforce or into graduate school well, linking them with a broad Christian network to support and sustain their faith for life.
-Mentors and mentees, paired largely based on common career paths, meet monthly to discuss topic such as seeking God, developing a bold faith, connecting to a local church, and navigating the workplace as a believer.
+Part of Christian Union’s mission is to transition alumni into the workforce or into graduate school well, linking them with a broad Christian network to support and sustain their faith for life through a meaningful mentorship program.
+In this program, mentors and mentees, paired largely based on common career paths, meet monthly to discuss topics such as seeking God, developing a bold faith, connecting to a local church, and navigating the workplace as a believer.

 Ann Brooks is among the dozens of accomplished and faithful mentors with whom Christian Union America collaborates.
 After joyfully attending her mentee's wedding, she and her mentee, Delaney Thull, sat down to share some insights in the interview below: